PappaSlask/Max-Payne-Remixed-Demo/README.md

 Don't steal my work.
 If you share it somewhere please do credit me

-Known issues: Muzzle flashes don't show, faded crosshair, possibly missing particle effects.
-Will fix in v0.2!
+Known issues: Faded crosshair.
+Will fix in v0.3!